What is Cluster Headache?

 Triptans have been a standard treatment abortively for not only migraine, but also for cluster headache.
 The difference is that oral triptans are not generally prescribed for cluster headache sufferers because the headache will frequently peak after the medication has had the opportunity to be absorbed by the body.
 Injectable triptans (Sumatriptan) is the fastest acting, often working within minutes.
 Nasal spray triptans (Sumatriptan, Zolmitriptan) are the next fastest options.

-Dihydroergotamine (DHE) is also a good option, especially if not responding to triptans or having multiple attacks daily (DHE can last longer).
-Injection is the most effective, followed by the nasal spray versions).
+Dihydroergotamine (DHE) is also a fantastic option, especially if not responding to triptans or having multiple attacks daily (DHE can last longer).
+DHE hits the same triptan receptors in the brain, but hits a much wider spectrum of other receptors in the headache and migraine pathways as well.
+It also lasts much longer than triptans.

 Neuromodulatory devices can also be effective in aborting a cluster attack.
 GammaCore is a vagus nerve stimulator device that you can carry with you and it is FDA cleared for the abortive treatment of cluster headache.
 It is the only device currently with this clearance and indication.
 SPG (sphenopalatine ganglion) blocks can also be done in a variety of ways between the office or under sedation with pain management.
 A small surgically implantable SPG microstimulator (implanted through the roof of the mouth) activated by a remote controller held to the cheek for 15 minutes at the start of a cluster attack showed significant benefit as an abortive treatment in medically refractory chronic cluster headache compared to a sham group.
 That same study also showed a significant preventive benefit in 1/3rd of patients with an average attack frequency reduction of 83%.
 A 2nd study using this SPG microstimulator in chronic cluster headache patients also showed significant pain relief and pain freedom at 15 minutes compared to the sham group, and again showed an additional preventive benefit.
 Although this device looks very promising, it has unfortunately been held up and blocked in regulatory processes and red tape.
 Hopefully we'll see this revived and available as an option for chronic cluster headache treatment in the future.